Table of Contents

 Approaching a Professor for Research Projects

 • Do not send the same generic email to multiple professors.
-Do not tell a computer architect how you are very interested in nothing in particular or something not computer architecture.
+Do not tell a computer architect professor that you are very interested in nothing in particular or something not in computer architecture.
 You are not going to get a position by saying “I am very good at everything;” “I will do anything;” or “just give me something to work on.”
-In general, professors are not looking for availability of labor; we are looking for a genuine interest and commitment.
+In general, professors are not looking for availability of labor; we are looking for genuine interest and commitment.

 • Do not contact a professor if you don't already know what he/she does.
 Visit his/her research website; read a few papers.
 It helps a lot to be able to say something specific and to offer some ideas of what you would like to do.

-• Do not leave out your resume on the initial email (or not have it when you visit).
+• Do not leave out your resume in the initial email (or not have it when you visit).
 There may not be a second exchange; get your foot in the door.

 • Do not be fixated on a particular project or a particular professor.